-The birth fable of Lord Hanuman goes as: the attendant of Vrihaspati, the gurus of devtas, Punjikasthala was cursed to take the form of a female monkey and as a way to nullify the same, she was to give birth to an avatar or incarnation of Lord Shiva.
-She was born as Anjana and undertook a vigorous penance to please Lord Shiva.
-Lord happy with her penance granted her the boon she asked for.
+Punjikasthala, the attendant of Vrihaspati, the gurus of devtas, was cursed to be born in the form of a female monkey.
+To escape the curse, she was to give birth to an incarnation of Lord Shiva.
+Born as Anjana, the apsara undertook a vigorous penance to please Lord Shiva.
+Happy with her penance, Shiva granted her the boon.

 Also See: Hanuman Chalisa

-In the meanwhile, the king of Ayodhya, Dashrath performed a yagna to enable his wives to give birth to divine children.
-The God of fire, Agni, appeared and as a prasad of the yagna bestowed King Dashrath a bowl of sacred dessert to fulfill his wish.
-An eagle snatched a part of the desert and dropped where Anjana was meditating and the god of wind, Pavana, carried the drop into her hands.
-She gave birth Lord Hanuman after consuming the divine sweet.
-Lord Hanuman is also known as Rudra Avatar or incarnation of Lord Shiva and Pavana became his godfather.
+Meanwhile, the king of Ayodhya, Dashrath was performing a yagna to seek divine children.
+The God of fire, Agni gave King Dashrath with a bowl of sacred dessert as prasad .
+While Dashrath’s wives consumed the prasad, a kite snatched part of the desert and dropped it where Anjana was meditating.
+The wind god, Pavana, carried the prasad into her hands.
+Anjana gave birth to Lord Hanuman after consuming the divine prasad.
+As an incarnation of Lord Shiva, Lord Hanuman is also known as Rudra Avatar.
+With Pavana as his godfather, he is known as Pavanaputra.

-It was the full moon day of the Hindu month of Chaitra that Anjana gave birth to Lord Hanuman.
-On this day, every year, devotees throng the Hanuman temples and offer their reverence.
-People also worship Lord Hanuman to instill positive energy in one’s life and get rid of evil powers and spirits.
+Anjana gave birth to Lord Hanuman on the full moon day of the Hindu month of Chaitra.
+Devotees throng Hanuman temples and offer prayers on this day to instil positivity in their life and to get rid of evil powers and spirits.

-Every year Hanuman Jayanti is celebrated on the full moon day of Chaitra (Chaitra Purnima) with traditional enthusiasm.
-Lord Hanuman is said to be born at Sunrise, thus, the celebrations in Hanuman temples start before the Sunrise and continue the whole day after sunset.
+Every year, Hanuman Jayanti is celebrated on the full moon day of Chaitra (Chaitra Purnima).
+Since Lord Hanuman is believed to have taken birth at sunrise, thus, celebrations in Hanuman temples start before sunrise and continue for the entire day, until after sunset.

 What We Can Learn from Lord Hanuman